chantastic/sites/chan.dev/content/posts/abstract-more-better.md

 I have one rule when abstracting code: create one abstraction per problem.

-If you must say "and" when describe an abstraction, you haven't finished abstracting.
+If you say "and" when describing an abstraction, you aren't done abstracting.

 Unfortunately, people are sneaky with "and".
 They use "with" instead.